cole-h06/Verity/notes/random_walk.md

 This is loosely inspired by the intuition behind PageRank-style random walks, where occasional jumps prevent the process from becoming trapped.

-Currently still exploring interested whether stable credibility can emerge from the graph structure itself.
+Currently still exploring whether stable credibility can emerge from the graph structure itself.